-We are on “that branch of Lake Como, wich turns toward the south” of the most famous work of Alessandro Manzoni, “The Betrothed“, where he set the home of the infamous Innominato (Unnamed): the Rossino Castle A complex structure of medieval origins dating back to the thirteenth century which, today, is one of the oldest historic houses in Lombardy.
+We are on “that branch of Lake Como, wich turns toward the south” of the most famous work of Alessandro Manzoni, “The Betrothed“.
+Here is where he set the home of the infamous Innominato (Unnamed): the Rossino Castle.
+A complex structure of medieval origins dating back to the thirteenth century which, today, is one of the oldest historic houses in Lombardy.
 The Rossino Castle and its magical atmosphere, like the Marne Castle for Giulia and Andrea – TOP 5 by the international contest WPPI – are the setting for this marriage full of love.

-Cristina, inside the sumptuous suite of the Tower, in addition to a breathtaking view, is immersed in the magic and charm of a glorious past.
+Cristina, inside the sumptuous suite of the Tower is immersed in the magic and charm of a glorious past.

-Maurizio, in the hall of the Court, prepares with the help of his mother waiting for her sister, and witness, for the last details.
+Maurizio, in the hall of the Court, prepares with the help of his mother waiting for his sister and witness for the last details.

-And while the guests are waiting for Maurizio and Cristina to prepare themselves, on the panoramic terrace of the Rossino Castle, Giulia and the all staff of Good Mood Eventi are preparing for the ceremony, while a careful Don Bruno checks that everything is positioned in the right place.
+And while the guests are waiting for Maurizio and Cristina Giulia and the all staff of Good Mood Eventi are preparing for the ceremony.
+Meanwhile careful Don Bruno checks that everything is positioned in the right place.

 A few drops of rain darkens the spirits (go and view the love story of Valeria and Francesco), but we know that the sun always comes out after the rain.
 And while the guests enjoy the aperitif set up in the court of the Castle of Rossino, the light of the sunset, after a small summer rain, gives us unforgettable couple shots.

 And in the garden of the olive trees everything is ready for dinner: two imperial tables set up and an unquenchable number of candles created a magical and medieval atmosphere.